kaigidwani/hfoss2024-blogs/_posts/2024-05-06-patrick-hurley-godot-contribution.md

 The change itself was so simple that I could've just hit the commit suggestion button in the pull request's page, but I wanted to pull only one commit into the main repo, like the contribution guidelines asked.
 ![contriution rules-one commit please](../assets/2024-05-06-patrick-hurley-godot-contribution/commit-etiquette.png)

 I made a second commit that changed the wording, then tried to rebase and squash my second commit into the first.
-Honestly, I'm not sure why this didn't work, but there were still multiple commots in my PR, so I ended up deleting the extra commits via `git push --force` and amending the first one through Visual Studio 2022's UI.
+Honestly, I'm not sure why this didn't work, but there were still multiple commits in my PR, so I ended up deleting the extra commits via `git push --force` and amending the first one through Visual Studio 2022's UI.
 ### Conclusion
 My pull request was successfully merged into the master branch this morning!
 All in all, Godot was a fun project to contribute to.
 The project has thorough documentation, the maintainers are very active, and I'm glad I got the chance to contribute to the project.
 ![feedback recieved](../assets/2024-05-06-patrick-hurley-godot-contribution/merged.png)